-Brad Betts has been an artist for over 20 years and is a Signature Member of the American Society of Marine Artists (ASMA).
-He received a Bachelor of Arts degree from the University of Maine .
-Brad’s paintings have appeared in solo and group shows throughout New England, including the Maritime Gallery at Mystic Seaport’s acclaimed “International Marine Art Exhibition” for the past 8 years.
-In 2006 Brad received the Maritime Gallery Yachting Award and in 2008 was recognized as one of “Four Distinguished Artists” at the Maritime Gallery.
+Brad Betts has been an artist for over 25 years and is a Signature Member of the American Society of Marine Artists (ASMA).
+His paintings have appeared in solo and group shows throughout New England, including the The Maritime Gallery at Mystic Seaport’s acclaimed “International Marine Art Exhibition” for the past 10 years.
+In 2006, he received the Maritime Gallery Yachting Award at this exhibition.
+In 2008, Brad was one of the artists in a special exhibition at the Maritime Gallery entitled “Four Distinguished Artists”.

 His inspiration to paint all things nautical is an outgrowth of his youth, which he spent around the Gulf coast waters deep sea fishing and sailing.
 Today, his paintings reflect his life-long appreciation of the sea.
 His work is filled with movement; schooners under full sail battle through wind-driven seas; and Friendship sloops glide through the calm waters of Maine’s inlets.
 The classic Betts oil is a summer day in Maine – blue skies, billowing sails and shimmering seas.